davidmreed/davidmreed.github.io/_drafts/pmd-apex.md

 PMD can be run directly within CircleCI.
 Plugging the static analyzer directly into the build can be useful if, for example, the build should fail based upon a rule violation, like performing SOQL in a loop.
 Since CircleCI has no built-in functionality for tracking PMD's defect reports,however, codebase-level static analysis is better delegated to a service like Code Climate unless the (1) the existing codebase is clean for the rule set being used and (2) any new results for the chosen rule set should flag the build as a failure.

 Since static analysis can run in parallel with the Salesforce DX build/test operation, this is a great fit for CircleCI 2.0's Workflows.
-We can define a PMD job that runs independently of Salesforce DX with a new entry under `jobs` in our `config.yml` (starting from the same `config.yml` we used in [setting up CI](http://www.ktema.org/2018/02/02/salesforce-dx-circleci/))
+We can define a PMD job that runs independently of Salesforce DX with a new entry under `jobs` in our `config.yml` (starting from the same `config.yml` we used in [setting up CI](http://www.ktema.org/2018/02/02/salesforce-dx-circleci/)), and adding an entry under `workflows`.

     jobs:
       static-analysis: